 Benefits of Stone Flooring

 Stone flooring is extremely durable.
 When compared to wood, tile, or linoleum, stone flooring requires less maintenance to look good and lasts longer in almost any condition.
 Installing stone flooring in your home will enhance any room’s beauty and raise the value of the property, as well.
+Natural stone costs vary depending on the type chosen.

 Slate Flooring Characteristics